I would like to Donate:

 Central to this is the rapid growth in coastal populations, with some 40% of the world’s population now living within one hundred kilometres of a coast - a figure expected to increase significantly in the coming decades.
 Consider also the burgeoning popularity of water-sports such as surfing, kayaking, scuba diving and snorkelling.
 Fuelled by ‘life-style’ marketing and improvements in equipment (wetsuits in particular), more people are drawn to these sports in a wider range of locations and are spending longer periods in the water.
 Similarly, the ‘3-S’ tourism attractions – sun, sand and surf - remain favourites within the global tourism industry, itself one of the largest and fastest growing industries in the world.

-Combined, these trends mean that each year around the world hundreds of thousands more people are entering a wider range of marine environments for longer periods of time – environments which they will share (whether they realise it or not) with large marine animals: dolphins, seals, whales and, of course, sharks.
-Although many water-users understand the inherent risks and unpredictable nature of their ‘playground’, a great deal more are likely to be unfamiliar with the associated risks – including sharks and their behaviour.
+Combined, these trends mean that each year, around the world, hundreds of thousands more people are entering a wider range of marine environments for longer periods of time - environments which they will share (whether they realise it or not) with large marine animals: dolphins, seals, whales and, of course, sharks.
+Although many water-users understand the inherent risks and unpredictable nature of their ‘playground’, the majority are likely to be unfamiliar with these risks, which include sharks and their behaviour.

-While there is sometimes a degree of statistical anomaly, the number of shark attacks each year is relative to the number of people entering the water – a figure which, unfortunately, can be expected to increase if current lifestyle and demographic trends continue.
+While there is some degree of statistical anomaly, the number of shark bites on humans each year is relative to the number of people entering the water - a figure which, unfortunately, can be expected to increase if current lifestyle and demographic trends continue.
 This is somewhat ironic given the critically low population levels of many shark species as a result of global overfishing.